kubernetes/community/committee-steering/governance/wg-governance.md

 - Documenting other governance bodies such as sub-projects or SIGs
 - Changing the status of existing Working Groups/SIGs/Sub-projects

+## Working Group Relationship To SIGs
+Assets owned by the Kubernetes project (e.g. code, docs, blogs, processes, etc) are owned and managed by [SIGs](sig-governance.md).
+The exception to this is specific assets that may be owned by Working Groups, as outlined below.

+Working Groups provide structure for governance and communication channels, and as such may own the following types of assets:

+- Calendar Events
+- Slack Channels
+- Discussion Forum Groups

+Working Groups are distinct from SIGs in that they are intend to:

+- facilitate collaboration across SIGs
+- facilitate an exploration of a problem / solution through a group with minimal governmental overhead

+Working Groups will typically have stake holders whose participation is in the context of one or more SIGs.
+These SIGs should be documented as stake holders of the Working Group (see Creation Process).

 ## Is it a Working Group?
 Yes, if...
 - It does not own any code
 - It has a clear goal measured through a specific deliverable or deliverables